Form 990 Penalties for Late Filing

 Do NOT Send Money to the IRS!

 Before you send that check to the IRS, and before you pick up the phone and call them, you need to read my penalty relief manual on how to get the penalties removed.
-In this 57 page e-book I am going to show you, step-by-step, how to easily write a successful "reasonable cause" letter to send to the IRS.
-If you know what to say, and how to use the IRS guidelines on what constitutes "reasonable cause" for filing late, there is a very high likelihood that the IRS will remove the penalties.
-They do it all the time for those who know what to say and how to ask for relief.
+In this 100+ page e-book I show you, step-by-step, how to write a successful "reasonable cause" letter to send to the IRS.

 My Form 990 Penalty Relief Manual

-After helping many nonprofits get out of paying ridiculous penalties assessed by the IRS, and after seeing many nonprofits try and fail to have penalties removed on their own, I decided to write this special Penalty Relief Manual to teach you how to do it.
 You can save hundreds of dollars in CPA fees by doing it yourself.
 And if you are a CPA, attorney, or other advisor to nonprofits and find yourself in a position of having to write such a letter (even if the late filing is your fault), this ebook is for you, so you can serve your clients better, and keep them happy!

 What's in the Penalty Relief Manual?

-75 pages of explanations, techniques, special language, laws, and sample letters that I've used successfully many times.
+100+ pages of explanations, techniques, special language, laws, and sample letters that I've used successfully many times.

 How the IRS calculates late filing penalties.